zollee60/cubicfox-booking/README.md

 ## Used frameworks

 - Express: I've decided to use Express for this project so I can show my own organization / project structure skills/ideas.
 In a production environment it can be wiser to use something like Nest.js since we can make progress much faster with a "Convention over Configuration" based approach.
-Creating these abstraction layers from scratch are timeconsuming.
+Creating these abstraction layers from scratch is timeconsuming.

 - Drizzle: It is a newer ORM on the block, therefore not that mature like Sequelize or Type-ORM.
 I've decided to use Drizzle, because I really like it's SQL-like, typesafe API.
 Another reason I have against Sequelize is that it's static Models are making testing a bit hard.
 Unfortunately Drizzle's schema API is not uniform, so, it requires addtional effort to make it accessible for unit tests for example.